jesuschristsuperstar/php_ncurses/README.md

 ### Prerequisites

 - You'll need to install PHP-CLI 5.4+
 - You'll need to install <a href="http://php.net/manual/en/ncurses.installation.php">the ncurses extension for PHP</a>.
-- Please note that it PHP7+ doesn't support the ncurses extension at this time.
-[See here](https://groups.google.com/forum/#!topic/comp.lang.php/1EqPfC0_NGQ).
+See [here](https://stackoverflow.com/a/47542051/3751385) for how to do that in PHP 7+.

 To see if you have the ncurses extension installed: